4.3 Dependency Management and Virtual Environments#

 Virtual Environment Management with Poetry#

-If we now want to run our package, we need to install it in a virtual environment along with the dependencies that we defined.
-Poetry makes it easy to create and install packages in virtual environments.
+Poetry creates and manages virtual environments automatically.
+If we want to run our package, we need to install it in a virtual environment along with the dependencies that we defined.
+Poetry makes this process seamless and handles virtual environment creation automatically.

-By default, Poetry stores virtual environments in a centralized location.
+By default, Poetry stores virtual environments in a system cache directory.
 However, you can configure Poetry to create the virtual environment within your project’s directory by setting the virtualenvs.in-project

 configuration to true